Wrist Pain Relief · Liverpool City Centre

 Carpal tunnel syndrome

-Pins and needles or numbness in the thumb, index, and middle fingers, often worse at night.
-The median nerve gets compressed at the wrist.
-Common in office workers and anyone doing repetitive hand work.
+Pins and needles or numbness in the thumb, index, and middle fingers, often worse at night, as the median nerve is compressed at the wrist.
+Common in office workers and repetitive hand work.

 De Quervain's tenosynovitis